This section is for teenagers and young adults and is about a type of cancer called Hodgkin lymphoma.

 Hodgkin lymphoma isn’t infectious and can’t be passed on to other people or family members.

-If you’re looking for information about Hodgkin lymphoma in people of all ages, please see our general Hodgkin lymphoma section.
+If you’re looking for information about Hodgkin lymphoma in people of all ages, read our general Hodgkin lymphoma section.